tdurouchoux/dsview_vault/topics/Concept/Layout Analysis.md

 type: Concept
 ---

-The process of detecting the structure of a document, including the identification of tables, images, headers, and other layout elements.
+The process of detecting the structure of a document, including the arrangement of text, images, and other elements.